grafviktor/goto/README.md

 Currently you can only store your hosts in a yaml file, which is called `hosts.yaml`.
 The file is located in your user config folder which exact path depends on a running platform:

-* On Linux, it's in `$XDG_CONFIG_HOME/goto` or `$HOME/.config/goto`;
+* on Linux, it's in `$XDG_CONFIG_HOME/goto` or `$HOME/.config/goto`;
-* On Mac, it's in `$HOME/Library/Application Support/goto`;
+* on Mac, it's in `$HOME/Library/Application Support/goto`;
-* On Windows, it's in `%AppData%\goto`.
+* on Windows, it's in `%AppData%\goto`.

-Usually you don't need to edit this file manually, but sometimes it's much convenient to edit it into your favorite text editor, than using `goto` utility.
+Usually you don't need to edit this file manually, but sometimes it's much more convenient to edit it into your favorite text editor, than using `goto` utility.
 The file structure is very simple and self-explanatory:

 ```yaml
 - host: